-The project lies within the cultural area of several groups including the Sahaptin-speaking groups: the Cayuse (Weyiiletpuu) and Umatilla (Imatalamlama) (Stern 1998; Walker 1998), the Yakama and neighboring groups.
-The Walla Walla primarily used lands closer to the confluence of the Columbia and Walla Walla rivers, while the Cayuse primarily occupied lands southeast of the Touchet River (Ray 1936).
-The Yakama occupied lands to the west.
-Neighboring the Sahaptin-speakers were the Nez Perce to the east.
+The project lies within the cultural area of the Cayuse (Weyiiletpuu), Umatilla (Imatalamlama), and Walla Walla (Walúulapam) (Stern 1998; Walker 1998).
+According to ethnographic research conducted by Walker (1998) all three groups lived within the project area.
+Though the Walla Walla primarily used lands closer to the confluence of the Columbia and Walla Walla rivers, while the Cayuse occupied lands southeast of the Touchet River (Ray 1936).
+Neighboring Sahaptin-speakers included the Yakama to the west and the Nez Perce to the east.
 Intermarriage was common between the Cayuse, Walla Walla, and Umatilla cultures and the Nez Perce.

-The peoples of the Columbia Plateau shared a similar lifeway organized around summer fishing camps on the Columbia River or a major tributary followed by winter villages located away from the river.
+The peoples of the Columbia Plateau shared a similar lifeway organized around summer fishing camps on the Columbia River or a major tributary followed by winter villages situated along several hundred miles of successive rivers (Anastasio 1972:169; Walker 1978:128; Horr 1974:297, 373; Ray 1974:255-256;

+Chalfant 1974:105-6; Morton 2020).
 Walker (1998) identified eight distinguishing features of cultural organization on the Plateau.
 Settlement patterns tend to be linear, within a riverine area, resources gathered are diverse (anadromous fish, game, roots), complex fishing technology, transmission of goods between groups, intermarriage between groups, extension of trade links through institutionalized trading partnerships, limited political integration, and a relatively uniform mythology and religious beliefs.
 Settlement and movement through the landscape follow a seasonal annual round subsistence cycle.
 Though a single well-placed site may double as a winter and summer village, these situations are rare.
 Summertime movement was directed by dispersed resources, smaller groups were tasked with collecting their resources to store for the leaner winter months.
 Labor was divided into task groups included fishing, hunting, and gathering.
 Within these groups, labor was further divided based on sex.
 Women, children and elderly gathered, butchered, and tended to the domicile, while men focused their attention on hunting and fishing.
 The archaeological record suggests that these patterns persisted throughout aboriginal history.
 Over time as populations grew people became more settled, and sociocultural complexity increased.